top of page

 You may notice beliefs such as:

-• “I have to put others first to be liked.”
+• “I must put others first to be liked.”

 • “I don’t want to be a burden.”

-• “If I speak up, people will be upset or leave.”
+• “If I speak up, I will upset people or they will leave.”

 People-pleasing is not about being “too nice.”
-It’s often a trauma response that developed when your needs were ignored, minimized, or punished.
+It often comes from trauma when your needs were ignored, minimized, or punished, and that someone else's were more important.

 Over time, this can lead to: